๐Ÿ’ง Venetian Wells: The Hidden Water System That Kept Venice Alive

 โœ”๏ธ Burano

-Colorful houses frame simple, rustic wells that fit the islandโ€™s rural charm.
+Colorful houses frame simple, rustic wells that reflect the islandโ€™s rural character and everyday life.

 โœ”๏ธ Murano